The Dragon, the Hero: Alternate title confusion

-While originally the film was released as under the name of The Dragon, the Hero, some of the media release has the name confusion as The Dragon on Fire, which was an alternate of Enter Three Dragons (Another Dragon Lee movie that was co-directed by Godfrey Ho previously in 1978.).
+While originally the film was released as under the name of The Dragon, the Hero, it has been released sometimes as The Dragon on Fire, which was also an alternate title of Enter Three Dragons (a Dragon Lee movie released in 1978.).

 Media release

 The movie was released on DVD by the company Hong Kong Connection and released on VHS under the name Muscle of the Dragon and also Dragon on Fire.
 The movie was also released on the remastered German DVD with original Mandarin dubbed version.
+In 2024, Severin Films released the movie as part of its The Game of Clones box set.